surajp/universalmock/README.md

   mockInstance.when('doInsert').mutateWith(dmlMutatorInstance).thenReturnVoid();
 ```

+**Note**: You can call the `mutateWith` method any number of times in succession, with the same or different mutator instances,
+to create a chain of methods to mutate method arguments.

 ### Verification

-- Assert number of times a method was called.
+- Assert the number of times a method was called.

   ```java
   mockInstance.assertThat().method('getOneAccount').wasCalled(1,UniversalMocker.Times.EXACTLY);